brianfryer/tabula-recta-generator/readme.txt

 Let's say you are creating a new account for Whoosh Traffic.
 Again, your password would begin at the intersection of column H and row O (the second and third letters of Whoosh Traffic).

 From here, read off 12 characters diagonally.
-(See the green highlights below).
+(See the green highlights at the link above).

 Example 2:

 Or, perhaps you need to update your password for your Twitter account.
 In this case, your password would begin at the intersection of column W and row I (the second and third letters of Twitter).

 From here, read off 12 characters diagonally.
-(See the yellow highlights below).
+(See the yellow highlights at the link above).

 In the two examples above, the algorithm being used to determine where the password starts is: